 Assets = Liabilities + Owners equity

-Those familiar with accounting systems may also note that most of the balance sheet line items are really the names of accounts from the organization's Chart of Accounts, specifically, the "Assets," "Liability," and "Equity" category accounts.
-(For more on building the balance from accounts and account balances, see the encyclopedia entry Trial balance.)
+Those familiar with accounting systems may also note that most of the Balance sheet line items are also the names of accounts from the firm's Chart of Accounts.
+These are the "Assets," "Liabilities" and "Equities" category accounts.

-Both the income statement and the balance sheet start with simple equations.
-For the income statement, this is:
+Both the Income statement and the Balance sheet start with simple equations.
+The basic Income Statement equation is this:

-The balance sheet starts with an equally simple equation, the so-called Accounting Equation Balance sheet equation:
+The Balance sheet starts with an equally simple equation, the so-called Accounting Equation Balance sheet equation:

 Assets = Liabilities + Owners Equity

-Regarding the balance sheet and double entry bookkeeping, it is sometimes said that the Accounting Equation above must be extended to include this component:
+Regarding the Balance sheet and double-entry accounting, some businesspeople hold that the Accounting Equation above must also include this component: